buy the L-glutamine #1 Best Seller on amazon.com

-Because L-glutamine also provides energy for the digestive cells, it aids those cells in their regeneration and renewal, therefore influencing the absorption ability of the intestine.
+Because L-glutamine provides energy to the digestive cells, it aids those cells in their regeneration and renewal, therefore influencing the absorption ability of the intestine.
 Cells which divide quickly, such as those in the immune system too, are very reliant on having a supply of L-glutamine.
 This is why medical procedures like bone marrow transplants have much lower death rates when a targeted supplementary regime of L-glutamine has been given beforehand.

 After the initial stimulation, the neurotransmitter has to be transported back to the earlier cell which previously released it in order to pass along the message.
 When back in the old cell, it is turned into L-glutamine so that it does not accidentally excite the next cell and send a false message.

 L-glutamine in use against illnesses

 It’s no wonder that you have depleted stocks of L-glutamine in your body if you push yourself to physical limits and have a difficult training programme – but this is associated with weaknesses in your immune system.

 L-glutamine accompanying cancer treatment

-L-glutamine and glutamate
+Do not confuse L-glutamine and glutamate

 Glutamate is a flavour enhancer mostly known for being from the Far East.
 As it is an edible product, it is permitted by many laws regulating nutrition in amounts up to 10g per kilo of food.
-Glutamate is the salt of glutamic acid and is therefore chemically not comparable to, nor to be confused with, the amino acid L-glutamine.
+Glutamate is the salt of glutamic acid.
+It is therefore chemically not comparable to, nor to be confused with, the amino acid L-glutamine.

 Allegedly toxic effects of glutamate in high doses have never been proven.
 In the 1940s children were administered with over 40g of glutamate per day over several months.